Who can provide exercise physiology services?

 - registered by WorkSafe to provide exercise physiology services

 Further information on WorkSafe's required level of professional indemnity insurance can be found on:

 WorkSafe expectations for the delivery of exercise physiology services

 The Clinical Framework is based on the following principles:

-- Treatment goals must be functional and focused on return to work.
+- implement goals focused on optimising function, participation and return to work

 - Referred services include all approved health services with the exception of medical, chiropractic, physiotherapy, osteopathic, optometry, dental and podiatry services.

 - WorkSafe does not allow exercise physiologists to provide referrals to other health services.

 If treatment by an exercise physiologist is going to continue beyond five (5) sessions, an Allied Health Recovery Management Plan (AHRMP) must be completed and submitted to the managing Agent.

 The Agent can pay the reasonable costs of exercise physiology services up to the maximum amount as detailed in WorkSafe's Exercise Physiology Services Fee Schedule.